 Toulouse is an intriguing mix of old and new, with a historic centre filled with beautiful architecture dating back centuries, while also serving as the headquarters for European space study and the multinational aerospace corporation Airbus.

-To help you get your head around the best places to visit and things to see in the ‘Pink City’, here’s my ultimate guide to what to do in Toulouse France.
+To help you get your head around the best places to visit and things to see in the ‘Pink City’, here’s my guide to the best things to do in Toulouse.

 1. Take a Walking Tour of Toulouse, the ‘Pink City’

 While Toulouse is known as La Ville Rose, ‘the pink city’, I would be more inclined to call it ‘the coral city’ – with the terracotta bricks of many of the buildings giving the city an orange-pink glow which really comes into its element during golden hour (just before sunset).

 But whether it’s pink or coral, there’s no doubting that Toulouse is a beautiful city, full of colourful facades, historic architecture, quaint cobbled streets and impressive courtyards, and therefore the best way to explore it has to be by foot (even though the city does have a good metro system).

 Exploring Toulouse by foot is simple enough, alone or as a part of a guided tour.
 The main benefit of taking an organised tour of Toulouse is that you’ll also be able to learn plenty of fascinating facts about the city and its history along the way.
 A courtyard tour with the Tourism Office will also make it easier to find and allow you access to several of the city’s beautiful courtyards which are tucked away down alleyways that you might not otherwise stumble down or be able to access.
 I’ve got more details on this below.